The following article was taken from ‘Ekklesia’

 “Football is a rich game” he continued, “and it is important that it gives to those who need it most.
 And the great thing is that the children wll get out there and enjoy it and have a great time too.”

-One Response to “Street Child World Cup Launched”
+One thought on “Street Child World Cup Launched”